shubhamgrg04/awesome-diagramming/README.md

 ### **When diagrams are useful?**
 Diagrams are faster and compact way for knowledge transfer.
-It's much easier to convey a system architechture with a diagram compared to writing an essay on it.
+It's much easier to convey system architechture with a diagram compared to writing an essay on it.

 Diagrams are especially useful in providing high level overview of software design.
 Following are the most-widely used diagrams by engineering teams:
 - **Sequence diagram** - to visualize interaction between different components in a sequential order